-Post-treatment pain like this can start or get worse months or even years after treatment.
-It’s due to the nervous system rewiring itself after damage to the nerves.
-The nerves then send pain signals.
+Post treatment pain can start or get worse, months or even years after treatment has finished.
+This is due to the nervous system rewiring itself after some nerves have been damaged.
+These damaged nerves then send pain signals to the brain.

 Remember that pain might not be related to your cancer.
 It’s completely understandable to worry about this.
 But sometimes pain can just be due to everyday things like arthritis, headaches, constipation or digestive problems.

 Many people with cancer do not have pain.
 This is because cancers don't have any nerves of their own.
 The pain comes from a tumour pressing on nerves nearby.